Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 9.0

-- Add verses about convocations window.
+- Add celebration verses board.
-- Add celebartions study tools.
 - Some fixes and improvements.

 #### 2021.09.06 - Version 8.10